the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // 45
 ~~~~~~~

-In contrast to the other method's callback functions, reduce's callback function has as first argument the accumulator (called in code most often `acc` rather than `result`) and as second argument the current item (called in code most often `value` rather than `item`).
+In contrast to the other method's callback functions, reduce's callback function has as first parameter the accumulator (called in code most often `acc` rather than `result`) and as second parameter the current item (called in code most often `value` rather than `item`).
 As comparison, in our previous examples, the current item has been `person`.
-The accumulator, in this case the `result`, is the value which is carried over from every iteration and in this case summed up to the current value.
-The `reduce()` method accepts a third argument which let's you specify the accumulator you want to start with:
+The accumulator, in this case the `result`, is the value which is carried over from every iteration and in this case gets added to the current value.
+The `reduce()` method accepts a third parameter which let's you specify the accumulator you want to start with:

 {title="index.js",lang="javascript"}
 ~~~~~~~